Our Mission

 EESI Outcomes

-The EESI program has shown a great model for producing a diverse engineering workforce.
-The FAMU year-to-year retention statistics are depicted in Figure [1].
-EESI scholars progress from sophomore to senior year at a higher rate than general students.
-This notable difference in EESI students shows how an experiential learning program mixed with student support provides better retention of underrepresented students than just a freshman engineering support program.
-Figure [2] exhibits that EESI students are more likely to matriculate than students who do not participate in EESI.
-Almost double the amount of EESI students have successfully progressed to senior year at the FAMU-FSU College of Engineering.
-As stated in our mission statement, EESI works to achieve diversity in the engineering workforce.
+The EESI program has shown a great model for producing prepared engineers for the workforce.
+Figure 1. exhibits that engineering students, specifically students from the EESI program, have a higher matriculation rate year to year than STEM and non-STEM students.
+Almost double the amount of EESI students have successfully progressed to senior year at the FAMU-FSU College of Engineering than non-EESI students.
+The engineering probability retention statistics from sophomore to senior year are depicted in Figure 2.
+EESI scholars are more likely progress from sophomore to senior year at a higher rate than general engineering students.
+This notable difference in EESI students shows how an experiential learning program mixed with student support provides better retention of students than just a freshman engineering support program.
+As stated in our mission statement, EESI works to achieve excellence in the engineering workforce.

 EESI Partners

 In 2020, the project was awarded a 5-year $1M grant from the National Science Foundation.
-In addition, the EESI program is supported by donations from several industrial partners:
+This activity is also supported by funding provided by the U.S. Department of Education, Title III Program.
+We gratefully acknowledge the support of Title III, which helps strengthen and enhance our programs for the benefit of our students and community.
+In addition to Title III, the EESI program is supported by donations from other industrial partners:

 How to Donate